vmereau/ValouBox-Server/README.md

  - transaction interceptor to have 1 database transaction per endpoint call for REST API
  - GraphQL integration with queries, mutations and subscriptions

+Note:
+This project is not finished, as there is still a lot to be done in the future when I intend to resume development (Guards, REST api, tests, documentation...)

 ## Installation

 ```bash